Arcadesys/writersroom/writersprompt.md

   - "star": highlight passages that already excel
   - "subtraction": output must be null (for removed text)
   - "annotation": no text is added or deleted; output is a brief bracketed comment or suggestion
-- `category`: one of "flow", "rhythm", "sensory", or "punch"
+- `category`: one of "flow", "lens", or "punch"
 - `original_text`: a snippet (phrase or sentence) of the affected text for context
 - `output`:
   - If type = "addition": only the text being inserted